 Compiled from Wyoming News Exchange newspapers

-The Wyoming Department of Health, in its daily coronavirus update, said new coronavirus cases were reported in Converse, Laramie and Teton counties on Wednesday.
+The Wyoming Department of Health, in its daily coronavirus update, said new coronavirus cases were detected Tuesday in Fremont, Laramie and Teton counties.

-As of Wednesday afternoon, Laramie County had 76 cases; Teton County had 62; Fremont County had 51; Natrona County had 38; Campbell County had 14; Sheridan County had 12; Johnson County had 11; Sweetwater had 10; Converse had nine; Albany, Lincoln and Uinta had six; Washakie had five; Carbon and Crook had four, and Goshen had three.
-Big Horn, Hot Springs, Niobrara, Park and Sublette all had one case.
+As of Tuesday afternoon, Laramie County had 92 cases; Teton County had 65; Natrona had 39; Campbell had 14; Sheridan had 12; Converse and Johnson had 11; Sweetwater had 10; Albany had seven; Lincoln and Uinta had six; Crook and Washakie had five; Carbon had four, and Goshen had three.
+Big Horn, Hot Springs, Niobrara, Park and Sublette counties each had one case.

 In other developments: